LM-4 Semmerling Pistol

 Quick Summary

-The Semmerling LM4 is a manually operated .45 ACP backup pistol designed for maximum compactness.
-It requires manual slide cycling for each shot and features a unique magazine retention system.
-However, it suffers from intense recoil, potential safety issues during operation, and documented reliability problems.
+The Semmerling LM4 is a unique, manually operated .45 ACP pistol designed for extreme compactness.
+It requires manual slide cycling for each shot, which can pose safety risks due to muzzle proximity.
+Despite its innovative design, it suffers from intense recoil, magazine reliability issues, and finicky ejection, making it a collector's item rather than a practical firearm.

 Chapters